datawire/telepresence-compose-demo/BLOG.md

 ## Going Kubernetes

-Now let's say that you have an equivalent Kubernetes infrastructure.
+Now, lets assume you have the equivalent services running within Kubernetes.

-You can find its definition in the repository used above, and create it with:
+You can find the configuration in the [repository](https://github.com/datawire/telepresence-compose-demo/tree/knlambert/blog-post/infra), and create it with:

 ```cli
 # Create a namespace (feel free to change its name)